-Holiday home insurance can offer comprehensive protection for your home away from home; a property that represents a significant investment of yours.
+Holiday home insurance can offer comprehensive protection for your home away from home; a property that represents a significant investment to you.
 While it’s obvious that insuring a holiday home is a necessity, many people don’t exactly understand the various elements of holiday home insurance cover.
 To simplify matters and help ensure that you are best positioned to find the best policy to suit your needs, we’ve answered your 10 most frequently asked questions about holiday home insurance.

 - Why do holiday homes require specialist insurance?